YellowHenry/Video-Summarizer/README.md

 # Video Summarizer

 A desktop-friendly demonstration of a video-summarization service.
 Users can submit local files or YouTube URLs via a Tkinter front-end, while a background worker compresses, summarizes, and persists the generated summaries.
-The pipeline now attempts real YouTube downloads (via `yt-dlp`), compression (via `ffmpeg` when available), and OpenAI-powered transcription + summarization when provided an API key, while still remaining offline-friendly via fallbacks.
+The pipeline attempts real YouTube downloads (via `yt-dlp`), compression (via `ffmpeg` when available), and OpenAI-powered transcription + summarization when provided an API key, while still remaining offline-friendly via fallbacks.

 ## Features
 - Tkinter UI for uploads (file picker or YouTube link) with configurable bitrate slider.